jfgulden/concurrent-programming-ecommerce/README.md

 ```
 An example of it is shown at pedidos/tienda1.txt

+### Shops

-- A [local_stock_file] for each shop, which will contains all the local stock, with the following format:
+- A tiendas/[local_shop_file].txt for each shop, which will contains all the local stock, with the following format:

 ```
 <shop_zone_name>,<shop_address:port>,<shop_zone_id>